treeverse/lakeFS/docs/enterprise/getstarted/quickstart.md

 1. You have a Kubernetes cluster running in one of the platforms [supported by lakeFS](../../howto/deploy/index.md#deployment-and-setup-details).
 2. [Helm](https://helm.sh/docs/intro/install/) is installed
+3. Access to download *dockerhub/fluffy* from [Docker Hub](https://hub.docker.com/u/treeverse).
+[Contact us](https://lakefs.io/contact-sales/) to gain access to Fluffy.
-3. Replace the `fluffy.image.privateRegistry.secretToken` with the token Docker Hub token you recieved.
+4. Replace the `fluffy.image.privateRegistry.secretToken` with the token Docker Hub token you recieved.

 ### Instructions
 {: .no_toc}